Sydney Gastric Sleeve Surgery

 It is important to note that sleeve gastrectomy surgery in Sydney is an irreversible procedure and is designed for patients who are committed to losing excess weight and maintaining their healthy body weight permanently.

-The Procedure: Laparoscopic Gastric Sleeve Surgery
+Laparoscopic Gastric Sleeve Operation

 Dr. Kuzinkovas prefers to use the laparoscopic approach to sleeve gastrectomy surgery, because it is less invasive than the conventional “open” method.
 Laparoscopic surgery involves creating several small incisions in the abdominal area.
 Through these incisions, the Sydney weight loss surgeon inserts a long surgical instrument with a camera attached to the end (a laparoscope).
 The camera conveys an image of the interior of the treatment area (in this case, the abdomen) onto a video monitor in the operating room.
 Dr. Kuzinkovas can then watch the progress of surgery on the video screen.
 Using several small incisions (as opposed to the fewer, larger incisions used in the open approach) leaves less scarring and often leads to a quicker recovery period.